 I started building my own framework a couple of months ago with a view to speeding up client work and ensuring all of the websites I build started from a consistently solid, flexible and optimised base.
 The framework is a fusion of WordPress (the underlying CMS), Zurb’s Foundation (for rapid layout construction) and some of my own custom functions.
 It’s been an incredibly rewarding exercise and I want to continue expanding it in as many ways as possible that will both benefit the website owners and improve my working processes.

 Get back in shape

 I’ve been sitting down for the last 7 years.
 If not at my desk at work, then at my desk at home.
 And if neither of those, then on trains and buses in between.
 It’s no secret that working in most tech industries invariably leads to health problems unless you actively engage in some form of corrective fitness or exercise regime.
 I’ve sorely missed that over the years.
-So soon I’ll be regularly wheezing through my local park, knocking seven shades of shit out of my punch bag and repeatedly lifting and lowering weights.
+So soon I’ll be regularly wheezing through my local park, attempting to regain something resembling a healthier lifestyle.

 Enjoy my work, enjoy my life